gencberke/gencberke/README.md

 I'm a Software Engineering student interested in building reliable software systems and understanding the reasoning behind them.

-My foundation is in **Java, Spring Boot, and backend development**.
-More recently, I have been focusing on **deep learning, computer vision, model evaluation, LLM/RAG systems, and agentic coding workflows**.
+My primary focus is **backend engineering with Java and Spring Boot**, including API design, domain modeling, security, data management, and system integrations.
+Alongside this, I am expanding my knowledge of **machine learning, computer vision, LLM/RAG systems, and agentic developer tooling**.

 I care about more than making something work: I like examining its architecture, assumptions, failure modes, and real-world limitations.